Office of First-Year Programs

-June 17: Biology, Chemistry, Environmental Science, Food and Nutrition, Food Science, Mathematics, Pre-Engineering
+June 17: Biology, Chemistry, Environmental Science, Food & Nutrition, Food Science, Mathematics, Pre-Engineering

 June 18: Early Childhood Education, Elementary Education

-June 21: English, Geography, History, Liberal Studies, Modern Languages, Political Science
+June 22: English, Geography, History, Liberal Studies, Political Science, Undeclared, World Languages

-June 24: Business Administration, Business and Information Technology, Computer Science, Economics
+June 23: Accounting, Business Information Technology, Computer Science, Economics, Finance, Management, Marketing

 June 25: Criminology, Psychology, Sociology

 Check-in takes place at 8:00 a.m. in the lobby of the McCarthy Center on State Street.
 Members of the Black & Gold Orientation team will be available to offer directions and assistance as you arrive on campus.

 Where do I park?

 You may park in the Maynard Parking lot on Maynard road.
 You will not need a parking pass for the duration of orientation.
 Please click here to see the map for directions and look for the parking signs when you arrive on campus.

 Can I bring my parents, other family members, or guests?